-In the mood for totally craveable – and mindblowing-ly fast – Thai delivery?
+In the mood for totally crave-able – and mindblowing-ly fast – Thai delivery?
 Then Lincoln Square’s Spoon is your best bet.
 With unbeatable pad see ew and garlic noodles, this BYOB neighborhood joint won’t disappoint.
 Don’t let folks tell you that good Thai food has to take endlessly long to prepare, Spoon Thai can get you the eats you want without the wait.

 Though I’m pretty sure the above picture speaks for itself, Tac Quick’s food is ridiculously tasty.
-Offering Thai lovers from across the city absolutely MASSIVE portions of delicious meals for a relatively low price tag (seriously, we’re talking under ten bucks here).
+This Thai restaurant near Downtown Chicago offers massive portions of delicious meals for a relatively low price tag (seriously, we’re talking under ten bucks here).
 The ambiance (yes, it matters) is top-notch, with a semi-modern space equipped with exposed brick.

 When Chef Andy moved to the United States from Thailand 21 years ago, he brought his mother’s recipes with him – and we, really, truly, could not be more thankful.
-Serving up authentic Thai food with all the trimmings, the curries, noodles and fried rice are some of the best in the city.
+Serving up authentic Thai food with all the trimmings, the curries, noodles, and fried rice are some of the best in the city.
 One of the staples here is their use of finger roots and baby, round Thai eggplants.
 Even in Chicago Asian markets, these ingredients are hard to come by.
 So if you want to get as close to the root as possible, head on over.
-Be warned before you go, though – AtK is cash only!
+Be warned before you go, though – Andy’s Thai Kitchen is cash only!

 4654 North Damen Avenue

-Alright, I’m gonna be straight with y’all – Aroy Thai in Ravenswood has the best pork boat noodle soup I’ve ever had (and probably ever will have) in my life.
-And if that’s not a glowing endorsement then I don’t know what is.
+Alright, we’re gonna be straight with y’all – family-run Aroy Thai in Ravenswood has the best pork boat noodle soup you’ll ever have (and probably ever will have) in your life.
+And if that’s not a glowing endorsement then we don’t know what is.
 The best part?
 There’s parking close by at all times.
 With filling portions and a hearty selection of delectable meats, what’s not to love?
 Don’t worry, there are plenty of vegetarian options as well for our non-meat eating friends.

-This fast casual spot in the West Loop is bound to give even the most traditional of Thai restaurants a run for their money.
+This Thai restaurant in the West Loop of Downtown Chicago is bound to give even the most traditional restaurants a run for their money.
 Founded by city-wide food celebrities, the Saigon Sisters, Bang Chop features classic dishes with a modern flair that’ll keep you coming back for years.
-Stop by for wok fried noodle dishes and giant mugs of Thai iced tea any day of the week.
+Stop by for wok-fried noodle dishes and giant mugs of Thai iced tea any day of the week.
 Though the spread of dishes offered is relatively limited compared to other Thai spots in Chicago, it’s because Bang Chop is committed to executing these select dishes with utter perfection.

 A Wrigleyville/DePaul mainstay (now with an Evanston location as well!), Cozy Noodles is just that – cozy.
-With a whimsy-filled interior and a strong community focus, head to this tiny shop during brunch or lunch for yummy food, great friends and bubble teas that just won’t quit.
+With a whimsy-filled interior and a strong community focus, head to this tiny shop during brunch or lunch for yummy food, great friends, and bubble teas that just won’t quit.
 It’s cash-only, but that only adds to the cozy allure of Cozy Noodles, freeing us of all our electronic fetters!

 With a menu focused specifically on Northern Thai cuisine, Horner Park’s Sticky Rice makes some of the most creative Asian dishes in the city.
-When (read: not if) you stop by, be sure to order a healthy portion of the salapao (aka steamed buns) – I can pretty much promise you’re gonna love ’em.
+When (read: not if) you stop by, be sure to order a healthy portion of the salapao (aka steamed buns) – we can pretty much promise you’re gonna love ’em.
 Many who visit call it the best Thai they’ve had in Chicago.
 We’re not here to make those judgments for you, but we absolutely recommend giving this locale a whirl.

 Featured Image Credit: Bang Chop Thai Kitchen